 Long-term capital planning includes transportation networks and facilities.
 As population continues to grow in and around the Town, increasing demand is placed on streets, sidewalks, and related transportation infrastructure.
 While certain state revenue supports the maintenance or upgrade of streets, this revenue stream cannot keep pace with the long-term needs for road restoration, repair, and maintenance.
 In addition, State Highway User Revenue transfers to municipalities were cut 90% in 2009, and are not likely to be restored to the State budget in the anticipated future.
 For Centreville, this cut reduced revenue by more than \$150,000.
 During 2008 and 2009, the Town bid and completed a major reconstruction of Chesterfield Avenue (Route 304), Draper Lane, and portions of Water Street and Homewood Avenue.
 The sidewalk connection along Chesterfield Avenue and certain sewer main and lateral replacements were completed first.
 Subsequently, the local water mains were evaluated, water lateral connections replaced, and the roadway, curb, gutter, and stormwater systems were replaced.
 In addition, the roadways on portions of Broadway, Glendale Avenue, and Watson Road were also restored by the mill and overlay process.
 Planning and engineering design have been completed for a similar reconstruction project for the rest of Route 304 in Town (Railroad Avenue and Water Street east of Liberty Street).
-This project should be put out to bid and construction commenced in 2012.
-Road maintenance and integration of major roads projects with utility upgrades must continue to be part of the Town's long-term capital planning but is likely contingent upon pending financing proposals.
+This project should be put out to bid and construction commenced in 2013.
+Bond financing for this project was obtained in 2012.
+Road maintenance and integration of major road projects with utility upgrades must continue to be part of the Town's long-term capital planning but is likely contingent upon financing proposals.
+Debt service for these upgrades will continue for the next 20 years.